OlyDJ/CopyNodesKeyframes/README.md

 - Duplicate any node with keyframes.
 - Duplicate selected nodes (all at once).
 - Duplicate any group with keyframes.
-- (Experimental) Option to move new node with mouse (Similar to "Duplicate" native Blender option).

-Known Issues

-- Keyframes on Colors (like Color Ramp) have a bug where keyframes are created, but color values in some keyframes is wrong.
-It will be fixed in next release.
-(BTW, even with that you will save a lot of time)

 Why I created CNK?